BusaidiEssa/CrimeCity/README.md

 ## Features

-- **Crime Data Integration**: Crime reports are fetched from a provided JSON file, containing essential information related to each reported crime.
+- **Crime Data Integration**: Crime reports are fetched from the CrimeData JSON file, containing essential information related to each reported crime.

 - **Interactive Map**: Crime reports are displayed as drop pins on the map, allowing users to interact with each pin.

-- **Popup Cards**: On hovering or clicking a pin, a **popup card** is displayed with the following details:
+- **Popup Cards**: On clicking a pin, a **popup card** is displayed with the following details:
   - **Report Details**: Information about the crime.
   - **Crime Type**: Type of crime (e.g., Assault, Robbery, Homicide, Kidnapping).
   - **Report Date & Time**: When the crime was reported.